Mon-Thet/Data-Processing-in-Python/README.md

 This project analyzes household income and expenditure patterns to understand how different economic and demographic factors influence spending behaviors.
 Using data processing, exploratory data analysis (EDA), and machine learning models, we predict household expenditures based on key variables such as income, education, household size, and savings behavior.

+# Project Setup

+To replicate this analysis, follow these steps:

+### Install Required Libraries

+Ensure that you have the necessary Python libraries installed by running:

+`pip install -r requirements.txt`

+### Execute the Script

+Place the dataset in the appropriate directory and execute the script with:

+`python income_vs_expenditure_analysis.py`

+The script will generate **visualizations, statistical summaries, and model predictions.**

 ## Hypothesis

 >Household expenditure patterns are influenced not only by income levels but also by educational attainment.Higher education levels contribute to better financial decision-making, resulting in increased savings and reduced non-essential spending.